The Amateur Ancestor Project

 What if the key to our collective futures was our common heritage?

-Taking a long view on the urgent problems we face, each experience is designed to expand your sense of time.
-In each we delve deep into the root causes of our current predicaments and use imagination to better illuminate the way forward.
+Taking a long view on the urgent problems we face, each experience is designed to expand your understanding of time and regain your sense of agency.
+In each we delve deep into the root causes of our current predicaments and use imagination to better illuminate the way forward

 "Thought-provoking, emotional, impactful”